kranzky/insoluble/folly.md

 With shrugged shoulders, Lloyd and the group nodded at each other, acknowledging the bizarre situation.
 They continued moving forward, feeling the weight of the curtains on their backs, the scent of decaying leaves still lingering in the air.

-Exposition;8:GROUP STOPPED SUDDENLY

-Dialogue;18:"If it weren't for the heavens, you'd think we were forgetting all the fun," Lloyd said with a chuckle.
+"If it weren't for the heavens, you'd think we were forgetting all the fun," Lloyd said with a chuckle.

-Exposition;10:COLD DRAFT FELT

-Exposition;4:SHIVERED

-Dialogue;15:"Let's keep going, guys," Quantum Dan urged.
+"Let's keep going, guys," Quantum Dan urged.

-Exposition;7:RELUCTANTLY NODDED

-Exposition;9:MOVED FORWARD TOGETHER

-Exposition;13:CURTAINS WEIGHT STRONGER

 The roaring sound initially startled Eliza, who frantically clutched her pot for comfort.
 As they navigated the dried plastic byways, they were all blinded by an inexplicable, universal darkness.

-dialogue;6:LLOYD FLASHLIGHT HERE

 "Hey Lloyd, flashlight here," Quantum Dan requested, hoping to illuminate their path.

-exposition;14:CURTAIN WEIGHT DARKNESS UNRAVEL

 The curtain's weight continued to increase, as if the darkness itself was attempting to unravel their journey.

-dialogue;10:FEEL AIR LAUGHED NERVOUSLY

 "I can't even feel the air," Eliza laughed nervously, trying to keep her spirits up.

-exposition;12:GROWING UNEASY COLD DRAFT

 The group grew increasingly uneasy, the cold draft from before now replaced with an unsettling stillness.

-Exposition;6: SUDDENLY, LLOYD GROUP STOPPED

-Exposition;9: HEARTS RACING, THEY LISTENED INTENTLY

-Exposition;6: FEARFUL, UNCERTAIN OF DANGER

-Dialogue;3: "ANYONE KNOCKING?"

-Exposition;6: BUNDLE MAINTAIN, ENTER

-Exposition;7: THEY STEELED THEMSELVES, ADVANCING

 Suddenly, Lloyd's group stopped in their tracks.
 Their hearts raced as they listened intently, fearful and uncertain of the impending danger.
 "Anyone knocking?" one of them nervously asked.
 They decided to maintain their tight bundle and cautiously enter the unknown.
 Steeled for whatever lay ahead, they advanced further into the darkness.